Abstract view of technology meeting design with concentric light patterns

 15. How do NFC implants differ from RFID implants?

-16. Is it possible for an NFC reader to read an RFID tag?
+16. Can an NFC reader read an RFID tag?